Potential Legal Consequences

 Policy and the above provisions of these procedures in the College Catalog, Student

 Handbook and Employee Handbook.
+Anyone may reference the Student Handbook.

 The College will also annually disseminate an email including the Board of Trustees